henningheyen/FoolingImageClassifiers/README.md

 # Repository

-The repository consists of the notebook, an in depth report, the `imagenet_class_index.json` file for section 4 and the `images` used in this notebook.
+The repository consists of the `notebook`, an in depth `report`, the `imagenet_class_index.json` file for section 4 and the `images` used in this notebook.
 Please note that all outputs in the `.ipynb` file had to be cleared due to size constraints which is why I uploaded a `.pdf` version of the notebook which contains all outputs.

 # Getting started